ARTICLE UPDATED SEPTEMBER 2022

 Bring a padlock for the bear box.

 One of the most tedious parts about staying in the tents at Half Dome Village is the bear box.
 By the end of our trip I was so over it!
 You have to store all food, drinks and anything with the slightest whiff of fragrance in these boxes.
-(Lip balm, medication, toiletries, lotion, etc.) Even though they’re located right outside each tent, it’s a hassle to go back and forth and pry those things open.
+(Lip balm, medication, toiletries, lotion, etc.) Even though they’re located right outside each tent, it’s a hassle to go back and forth to get stuff and pry those things open.

 Walking through Half Dome Village we noticed that most people’s boxes didn’t have padlocks, but just in case we bought one at the local market in Yosemite.
 It’s always a good idea to use a padlock, especially if you have special medications like my father-in-law did.
 For the exact size specifications of the bear lockers, check out this Yosemite guide to bear-proof food lockers.

-Pack a flashlight and a pair of flip-flops.
+Pack a flashlight and a pair of flip-flops for walking Half Dome Village.

 Whether you’re just walking around your unit or need to hit the communal showers in Half Dome Village, you’ll want to have a pair of flip-flops to avoid any potential germs.
 A flashlight is also a must.
 When those 1:30am bathroom breaks call, you’re going to be glad you have an easy pair of shoes and some extra light.

 Check in early even if you can’t get into your tent right away.